ScienceTony/sciencetony.github.io/_posts/2020-03-02-Social-Media-Cards.md

 ---
 layout: post
 title: "Social Media Cards"
-keywords: "Social media, cards, Computing, Tony McDonald, Computer Science, Sciencetony, Learning Curve, Journal"
+keywords: "Social media, cards, Computing, Tony McDonald, Computer Science, Sciencetony, Learning Curve, Journal, fixed, solved"
-description: "Adding social media cards to a website.
+description: "[Fixed], Adding social media cards to a website.
 This allows an image and description to be displayed when the site is shared to social media sites like Facebook and twitter."
 date: 2020-03-02
 ---